 She will call him...
 "Adam."

+So who is Adam in Guardians of the Galaxy Vol. 2?
 For the audience members who have absolutely no idea to whom Ayesha is referring, the moment still plays surprisingly well.
-Unlike the other niche Marvel easter eggs in Guardians that will slip by completely unnoticed, Ayesha dubbing her perfect creation “Adam” works just as well for its Biblical connotations.
+Unlike the other niche Marvel easter eggs in Guardians of the Galaxy 2 that will slip by completely unnoticed, Ayesha dubbing her perfect creation "Adam" works just as well for its Biblical connotations.
 But the Marvel character being teased has been anticipated for years, since he is integral to the Infinity Gauntlet storylines being built to by the MCU.
-His name was originally just “Him,” the perfect creation of a group known as the Enclave, intended – the same as it was here – to be creation perfected.
+His name was originally just "Him," the perfect creation of a group known as the Enclave, intended - the same as it was here - to be creation perfected.
 As a result, the man who emerged from a not-too-dissimilar cocoon was blessed with superhuman strength, endurance, healing, you name it.
 Unfortunately for his creators, he soon decided he was too powerful to be trusted to humanity, and made off for the stars.

 In the comic, the Enclave then went ahead and created Ayesha... so it's clear that the Marvel movies are departing from that source material at the start.
 But Adam's own story is the stuff of legend, discovering across the cosmos a being known as the High Evolutionary, along with his own heroism.
 Helping to protect children, "Him" received the name Adam.
 Having pleased the High Evolutionary, he received an Infinity Stone to place within his forehead.
 It was the Soul Stone, granting Adam even more powers to wield than he had ever imagined... along with a surname.